Art-96/web_scraping/README.md

 # web_scraping
-Above is all my scraper projects.
+Here are all my scraper designs.
 Thanks for attention )